inside.ewu.edu

 Pre-requisites: completion of Natural Science BACRs or permission of the instructor.

-This course is a study of acoustics and psychoacoustics of speech and hearing.
+A study of acoustics and psychoacoustics of speech and hearing.

 CMSD 321S.
 ANATOMY AND PHYSIOLOGY OF SPEECH PRODUCTION.
 3 Credits.